ShuaaS/Saudi-Coffee-Classification/README.md

 **SCTRD** click here: https://drive.google.com/file/d/1SFbBcjtcuqgHbQjeL2O_ULXbChz7LwXc/view?usp=drive_link
 __________________________________________________________________________________________

-If you find this code useful in your research and development, please reference this repository or the paper.
+If you find this code useful in your research and development, please reference this repository or/ and the paper.

 This repositoty is under a GNU General Public License v2.0 (see included "LICENSE" file).